-Representatives from 11 tribes met and signed paperwork making the MAAIC a reality in 1969, and it opened its doors at the current location in 1976.
+Representatives from 11 tribes met and signed paperwork making the MAAIM a reality in 1969, and it opened its doors at the current location in 1976.

-The MAAIC no longer serves Indian tacos; however, they are available on the first Saturdays of MOST months at the Wichita Indian United Methodist Church.
+The MAAIM no longer serves Indian tacos; however, they are available on the first Saturdays of MOST months at the Wichita Indian United Methodist Church.

 how to donate to the museum.